LingzheZhao/unity-hub-docker/README.md

 Where /home/username/ws is the location of your project(s), and /opt/unity is the location of your unity editor(s).

-If everything goes well, now you can login, activate license, import projects and run UnityEditor with GPU.
+If everything goes well, now you can login, activate license, import projects and run UnityEditor GPU acceleration and container flexibility.

 ![UnityEditor with nvidia-docker](.md/unity-in-nvidia-docker.png)